NExTplusplus/TAT-QA/README.md

 For more information, please refer to our [TAT-QA website](https://nextplusplus.github.io/TAT-QA/) or read our ACL2021 paper [PDF](https://aclanthology.org/2021.acl-long.254.pdf).

+## Updates
+**[TAT-DQA](https://nextplusplus.github.io/TAT-DQA/)** is a large-scale Document Visual QA (VQA) dataset, which is constructed by extending the TAT-QA.

+Please check out it if you are interested in the new task.

 ## TagOp Model

 ### Requirements